prologin/sadm/docs/source/cookbook.rst

 - Use ssh as soon as possible.
 - Work in a tmux session, this allows any other root to take over your work if needed.
-- Use only one shell (bash) and setup an infinite history.
+- Use only one user and one shell (bash) and setup an infinite history.
 This, http://stackoverflow.com/a/19533853 is already installed by the rfs scripts.
-  Doing that will document what you did during the contest.
+  Doing that will document what you and the other admins are doing during the contest.

 Testing on qemu/libvirt
 -----------------------

-Here are some ideas:
+Here are some notes:

 - Do not use the spice graphical console for setting up servers, use the serial line.
 For syslinux it is ``serial 0`` at the top of ``syslinux.cfg`` and for Linux ``console=ttyS0`` on the cmd line of the kernel in ``syslinux.cfg``.
-- For best performance use the VirtIO devices (disk, NIC).
+- For best performance use the VirtIO devices (disk, NIC), this should already be configured if you used ``virt-install`` to create the machine.
 - For user machines, use the QXL driver for best performance with SPICE.
-- Servers need at least 2048MiB of RAM in order to compile the dependencies

 User related operations
 -----------------------